Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Experiments

 \subsubsection{Data preparation}

-To obtain the CNN for recognizing grasp types, we prepared a dataset of mimed images captured by a HoloLens2 sensor \cite{hololens}.
+To obtain the CNN for recognizing the grasp types, we prepared a dataset of the mimed images captured by a HoloLens2 sensor \cite{hololens}.
 We used the texture-mapped 3D mesh models of the YCB objects described in Section \ref{data_preparation} as MR objects.
-Grasp achievement was determined by the type and number of fingers in contact, following the definition in \cite{feix2015grasp}.
+Grasp achievement was determined by the type and number of the fingers in contact, following the definition in \cite{feix2015grasp}.
 The positions of the hand joints were estimated via the HoloLens2 API.
-When collecting the images, a user grasped one of the rendered MR objects guided by visual cues that represent the contact state between the user's hand and the MR object \cite{saito2021contact}.
-Although we captured images based on the grasp-type mapping in Fig.~\ref{fig:fig2}, the glass cleaner and the wine glass were ignored because corresponding 3D models were not available among those provided by \cite{calli2015ycb}, and the abrasive sponge was ignored owing to the inability to express soft materials in MR. Further, ``small diameter'' grasping was ignored because of the difficulty in measuring the joint positions with corresponding accuracy (i.e., within 1 cm \cite{feix2015grasp}).
-We also excluded objects with only one type of grasp (i.e., the pitcher and cooking skillet).
+During the collection of the images, a user grasped one of the rendered MR objects guided by visual cues that represent the contact state between the user's hand and MR object \cite{saito2021contact}.
+Among the object list in Fig.~\ref{fig:fig2}, the glass cleaner and the wine glass were ignored due to the lack of 3D models provided by \cite{calli2015ycb}, and the abrasive sponge was ignored due to the inability to express soft materials in MR. Furthermore, ``small diameter'' grasping was ignored because of the difficulty in measuring the joint positions with the corresponding accuracy (i.e., within 1 cm \cite{feix2015grasp}).
+As the result of eliminating the ``small diameter'' grasping, we excluded objects with only one type of grasp (i.e., the pitcher and cooking skillet).

-Following the same recording and post-processing protocol as described in Section \ref{data_preparation}, we collected a dataset containing 1000 mimed images for each object and grasp type (note that the MR objects were not captured in the images).
+Following the same recording and post-processing protocol described in Section \ref{data_preparation}, we collected a dataset containing 1000 mimed images for each object and grasp type (note that the MR objects were not captured in the images).
 We created two datasets under different lighting conditions and used one for training the CNN and the other for testing the pipeline.
 Fig.~\ref{fig:fig9B} shows examples of the images.